IB Advising Structure

 Your Faculty Mentor (Primary Faculty Advisor)

 Your faculty mentor is your primary advisor on academic issues and works in consultation with your Advisory, Qualifying Examination and Dissertation Committees.
-He/she is an important resource for you as you create and implement your plan for research and scholarly development.
-Be sure to ask him/her for advice on what classes to take, which journals to follow, which conferences to attend and societies to join, what research methods to use, and who else you could be connecting and collaborating with in the scientific community.
+He/she/they is an important resource for you as you create and implement your plan for research and scholarly development.
+Be sure to ask him/her/them for advice on what classes to take, which journals to follow, which conferences to attend and societies to join, what research methods to use, and who else you could be connecting and collaborating with in the scientific community.

 Your IB Cohort Faculty Advisor (Graduate Advisors)